sivagithub1532/TFI_Actor_Gallery/README.md

 ## Description

-TFI-Actors-Gallery is a simple, elegant website that displays information about leading actors from the Telugu film industry.
-The gallery features a responsive grid layout with hover effects and mobile-friendly design.
+TFI-Actors-Gallery is a simple, elegant website displaying information about the Telugu film industry's leading actors.
+The gallery features a responsive grid layout with hover effects and a mobile-friendly design.

 ## Features